jimishol/cholidean-harmony-structure/README.md

 This project works like a minimalist music player — but with a twist.
 Instead of just playing sound, it visually projects musical harmony into a 3D space, offering a unique and immersive way to experience music.
 The active joints (notes) become self-illuminating and grow in size.
 Of these, the bass notes strive valiantly to stand out with distinctive dots.
 The outgoing edges emit light discreetly to activate their destination.
 Spectral surfaces, when unambiguously indicated by active joints, materialize and emit light to attract the attention of minor or major scales that could incorporate them.
 The compositions are visualized in an anticipated dance of surprising steps.

-- **Supported Format:** Currently supports MIDI files via FluidSynth or via the Linux ALSA `midiport` backend—both emit real-time note ON/OFF events for 3D visualization.
+- **Supported Format:** Currently supports MIDI files via FluidSynth or via the Linux ALSA midiport backend—both emit real-time note ON/OFF events for 3D visualization.
+On Windows, use the null backend for full visualisation without audio.

 - **Interactive Controls:** Users can pause playback or slow down tempo, making it ideal for music students or harmony learners.
 - **No Technical Setup Required:** Just launch the app, load a MIDI file, and enjoy the visual harmony.